brooklynrail/brooklynrail-platform/content/events/2024/09/ray-smith-nepantla.md

 ---
 title: "Ray Smith: Nepantla "
-deck: Featuring Smith and Dan Cameron
+deck: Featuring Smith and Rail host to be announced
-summary: "Artist Ray Smith joins Rail editor-at-large Dan Cameron for a conversation. "
+summary: Artist Ray Smith joins the Rail for a conversation
-people:
+people: []
-  - person: dan-cameron
 date: 2024-10-02T13:00:00-0500
 end_date: 2024-10-02T14:30:00-0500
 series: 1101